Half a croissant, on a plate, with a sign in front of it saying '50c'

 [ sctld ], Jun 11 2002

 Congratulations, Quarterbaker, on a concise and accurate technical description of a pad mine in action.
-Having observed the behaviour of such devices at close quarters (mercifully, only as a test) I can testify to their effectiveness.
+Having observed the behaviour of such devices at close quarters (mercifully, only as a test) we can testify to their effectiveness.

-My opinion on the Invisible fence paradox is that it is quite possible to have an invisible fence with added visible signs.
+Our opinion on the Invisible fence paradox is that it is quite possible to have an invisible fence with added visible signs.
 The fence itself would still be invisible, but its location would be discernable by the signs - which technically are an add-on option and not an intrinsic part of the fence.

 8th of 7, Jun 11 2002